pixelkind/GSTween/README.md

 * kGSTweenDelay (CGFloat, default 0.0f)
     * Add a delay to the beginning of the tween
 * kGSTweenYoYo (BOOL, default NO)
-    * Add a YoYo-effect to your tween, playing the tween forward and afterwards backward
+    * Add a YoYo-effect to your tween, playing the tween forward and rewind
 * kGSTweenAutoStart (BOOL, default YES)
     * Prevent the tween from auto-start, you can control with `[tween start]` when you want to start your tween
 * kGSTweenRepeat (NSInteger, default 0)
-    * Control the number of repeats for a tween, -1 is an endless repeat
+    * Control the number of repeats for a tween, -1 is an endless repeat, 0 is the default
 * kGSTweenSpeed (CGFloat, default 1.0f)
-    * Control the playback speed of your tween or play it backwards
+    * Control the playback speed of your tween or play it backwards (is used for the YoYo-effect)
 * kGSTweenOnStart
-    * A block that is fired when the tween starts
+    * A block that is fired when the tween starts `typedef void (^tweenBlock)();`
 * kGSTweenOnUpdate
     * A block that is fired when the tween is updated, where progress is the current time elapsed (from 0.0f - 1.0f) and value the easing value (from 0.0f - 1.0f) `typedef void (^updateTweenBlock)(CGFloat progress, CGFloat value);`
 * kGSTweenOnComplete
-    * A block that is fired when the tween stops
+    * A block that is fired when the tween stops `typedef void (^tweenBlock)();`

+### Control the tween

+You can start, stop, pause or resume a tween

 ## License

 This Library is licensed under the MIT License.
-Please refer to the LICENSE.txt for more information.
+Please refer to the `LICENSE.txt` for more information.